r0bbar/siglab/siglab_py/README.md

 Further, a note on entry vs exit:

 + When you Enter into a position: You are thinking in USD.
 You'd want to deploy $xxx to buy BTC for example.
+Traders generally think of "amount" in USD.

 + When you Exit from a position: You'd unwind the BTC you have, back into USD.
+Traders generally think of amount in base currency.
+BTC for example.

+DivisiblePosition.amount is always in base currency.
+Not USD, not number of contracts.

 That's a strategy concern, and gateway.py don't handle that for you.